 Dr. Thai completed her medical school and residency training in family medicine at Michigan State University and her fellowship in Geriatric Medicine at the University of California, San Francisco.

-She also holds a Masters in Public Health from Columbia University and is currently a diplomat of the American Board of Family Medicine.
+She also holds a Master’s in Public Health from Columbia University and is an American Board of Family Medicine diplomat.

-Dr. Thai has worked extensively in clinical research and has co-authored numerous peer-reviewed articles in the areas of rapidly progressive dementia, end-of-life care preferences, public health policy, and more.
+Dr. Thai has worked extensively in clinical research and co-authored numerous peer-reviewed articles on rapidly progressive dementia, end-of-life care preferences, public health policy, and more.

 She is passionate about promoting health education, patient advocacy, and diagnostic excellence in the aging adult population.